Introduction

 8. SSR Seems to Assume Certainty is Required for Knowledge

-There are many reasons to reject Cartesian certainty as the criterion for knowledge, including the fact that science never gives us 100% certainty, and so every view has its critics, yet we still are justified in claiming to have knowledge through scientific inquiry.
-In philosophy and theology, as in science, we can claim to know something is the case if we have evidence and reason which makes it more probable than its contrary.
+There are many reasons to reject Cartesian certainty as the criterion for knowledge, including the fact that science never gives us 100% certainty.
+Every scientific theory has its critics.
+Yet if the majority of data supports the scientific theory, we are justified in believing it to be true.
+Likewise, in philosophy and theology, as in science, we can claim to know something is the case if we have evidence and reason which makes it more probable than its contrary.
 Therefore, Cartesian certainty is not assumed in HWLOM (see, for example, pp. 10, 25, 28-29, and 82).
 Rather, I offer evidence and reasoning to show why Holistic Dualism is more reasonable than physicalism at discerning the truth (specifically arguments based on the biblical data, our free will, our reason, our first-person perspective, our unity at a time, and our unity through time).
 Yes, HWLOM did in fact “state contested views as though they were the clear” (SSR p.
 20) but only after discussing the reasons to believe the view is most reasonable.
 Finally, doing so does bring clarity, but clarity is not an illusion if based on solid evidence and reasoning.

 Finally, if a critique at all, this concern is much more applicable to Wilder’s Renovated that HWLOM.
 Applied to Renovated, Wilder, in the words of SSR, “state[s] contested views as though they were the clear.…goes far beyond neurotheology with assured knowledge about the nature and substance [of the person]….do[es] not prove conclusively that the brain [can] learn…repeatedly insist[s] that [neurotheology] has discovered some truth when they mean [he is] following [physicalists like Alan Schore’s ideas such as ‘how our right hemisphere regulates emotion and processes our sense of self’4].
 There [are] plenty of critics of [physicalists such as Schore]….The most pervasive tendency by [Wilder] is to state contested views as though they were the clear and only facts in [interpretations of the data of neuroscience]….Does he simply not know or is he deliberately creating an illusion of clarity and certainty?”